-As baseball's newest stars are set to begin the 2017 season, the National Baseball Hall of Fame is prepping for the game's biggest annual celebration when five legends will be inducted as the Class of 2017 this July in Cooperstown...With the election of John Schuerholz and Bud Selig by the Today's Game Era Committee in December and Jeff Bagwell, Tim Raines and Iván Rodríguez by the Baseball Writers' Association of America on Jan.
+The National Baseball Hall of Fame is preparing for the game's biggest annual celebration when five legends will be inducted as the Class of 2017 this July in Cooperstown...With the election of John Schuerholz and Bud Selig by the Today's Game Era Committee in December and Jeff Bagwell, Tim Raines and Iván Rodríguez by the Baseball Writers' Association of America on Jan.
 18, the Class of 2017 brings the total number of Hall of Famers to 317, including a record 74 living Hall of Famers...Bagwell, Raines, Rodríguez, Schuerholz and Selig will be inducted into the Baseball Hall of Fame at 1:30 p.m.
-ET on Sunday, July 30 at the Clark Sports Center in Cooperstown...2017 Ford C. Frick Award winner Bill King and 2017 Spink Award winner Claire Smith will be honored during Induction Weekend at the Awards Presentation on Saturday, July 29 at Doubleday Field in Cooperstown.
+ET on Sunday, July 30 live on MLB Network at the Clark Sports Center in Cooperstown...2017 Ford C. Frick Award winner Bill King and 2017 Spink Award winner Claire Smith will be honored during Induction Weekend at the Awards Presentation on Saturday, July 29 at Doubleday Field in Cooperstown.

-HOF WEEKEND CREDENTIALS: Hall of Fame Weekend 2017 will be held July 28-31 with the annual Induction Ceremony scheduled to take place on Sunday, July 30...The Weekend will feature the annual Awards Presentation at Doubleday Field on Saturday, July 29 at 4:30 p.m...The eighth annual Hall of Fame Parade of Legends will follow the Awards Presentation along Main Street...Ozzie Smith's PLAY Ball Museum fundraiser will be held on Friday, July 28...Class of 2017 members Jeff Bagwell, Tim Raines, Iván Rodríguez, John Schuerholz and Bud Selig will be honored during the Induction Ceremony...Admission to the Ceremony is free and the ceremony will be broadcast live on MLB Network....Media credentials for Hall of Fame Weekend will be accepted starting May 1 at credentials.mlb.com...
-For more information, please visit www.baseballhall.org/media-info.
+HOF WEEKEND CREDENTIALS: Hall of Fame Weekend 2017 will be held July 28-31 with the annual Induction Ceremony scheduled to take place on Sunday, July 30...The Weekend will feature the annual Awards Presentation at Doubleday Field on Saturday, July 29 at 4:30 p.m...The eighth annual Hall of Fame Parade of Legends will follow the Awards Presentation along Main Street...Ozzie Smith's PLAY Ball Museum fundraiser will be held on Friday, July 28...Class of 2017 members Jeff Bagwell, Tim Raines, Iván Rodríguez, John Schuerholz and Bud Selig will be honored during the Induction Ceremony...Admission to the Ceremony is free and the ceremony will be broadcast live on MLB Network...Media credentials for Hall of Fame Weekend are currently being accepted at credentials.mlb.com...Deadline to apply is July 1...For more information, please visit www.baseballhall.org/media-info.